MicrosoftDocs/azure-docs/articles/storage/blobs/snapshots-overview.md

 ### Billing when the blob tier has been explicitly set

-If you have explicitly set the blob tier for a blob or snapshot (or version), then you are charged for full content length of the object in the new tier, regardless of whether it shares blocks with an object in the original tier.
-Any objects that remain in the original tier are charged for unique blocks that they may share, as described in [Billing when the blob tier has not been explicitly set](#billing-when-the-blob-tier-has-not-been-explicitly-set).
+If you have explicitly set the blob tier for a blob or snapshot (or version), then you are charged for the full content length of the object in the new tier, regardless of whether it shares blocks with an object in the original tier.
+You are also charged for the full content length of the oldest version in the original tier.
+Any versions or snapshots that remain in the original tier are charged for unique blocks that they may share, as described in [Billing when the blob tier has not been explicitly set](#billing-when-the-blob-tier-has-not-been-explicitly-set).

 #### Moving a blob to a new tier